DiamondLink/InshackleImproved/README.md

 This inshackle version improves the "increase follower" function, so the script never stops and you can leave it running for a very long time, and it will bring you thousands of followers

-Also, other cool features were added : you can now chose youre followers nationality.
+Also, the cookies weren't working well, so they were replaced by credentials.

 ## Usage
 Almost the same as thelinuxchoice's inshackle, the menu is a little bit modified.

+## Planned features
+I'm planning to add a feature which allows you to chose youre follower's nationality.